Numbers stack up favourably for NDA in Rajya Sabha

-A steady exodus of opposition MPs has made the numbers more favourable than ever for the Modi government in the Rajya Sabha as the ruling NDA is now barely short of a majority and is comfortably placed with the support of friendly regional parties.
+A steady exodus of opposition MPs has made the numbers in Rajya Sabha more favourable than ever for the Modi government as the ruling NDA is now barely short of a majority and is comfortably placed with the support of friendly regional parties.
 One more Congress MP quit his party on Wednesday and BJP sources said they expect more desertion from opposition ranks as political parties gear up for Parliament's Winter Session.

-tendered his resignation and is likely to join the BJP.
+Ramamurthy also tendered his resignation from the House and is likely to join the BJP.
 The Upper House now has five vacancies and the combined strength of the ruling NDA is around 106.

 However, boosted by its bigger mandate in the Lok Sabha polls, the BJP successfully broke the opposition's ranks.
 Many regional parties, which were not officially aligned with either of the two main blocs in the House, also rallied around the saffron ranks, resulting in the passage of the contentious triple talaq bill and the resolution to nullify provisions of Article 370.